 While many financial institutions have opted to create their own data science teams to tackle these projects, there are some drawbacks to this approach.
 There is currently a shortage of data science engineers, and finding the right staff can be a challenge.
 Extracting and cleansing the data from the various data infrastructure systems requires a different set of skills than those involved in machine learning.

 For this reason, many institutions work with external solution providers to help them get started with their program.
 Companies like us have experience with data extraction, data management, cross-functional/department data analysis, and of course, AI and machine learning.
 Experience with implementing models for other organizations also reduces the time it takes to get started with an AI-driven program.

 Once a financial institution has successfully implemented an AI-driven solution they can start seeing benefits including lower operating costs due to process automation, better compliance, fraud detection, increased productivity, and effortless customer experience.

-To learn more about the benefits of AI for AML and how a software can help streamline your compliance software, contact us today.
+To learn more about the benefits of AI for AML and how software can help streamline your compliance program, contact us today.